 Dr. Michael Müller (Jülich) in recognition of his work on the development of enantioselective enzymatic syntheses

-Dr. Dr. Clemens Richert (Konstanz) in recognition of his original contributions to the molecular recognition of nucleic acid structures, in particular his work on "molecular caps", which show new directions for drug development
+Dr. Dr. Clemens Richert (Konstanz) in recognition of his original contributions to the molecular recognition of nucleic acid structures, in particular his work on "molecular caps" which point to new avenues for drug development

 Dr. Stefan Bräse (Aachen) in recognition of his outstanding contributions to organic solid phase synthesis, which opens up new possibilities for the development of biologically active compounds